View on GitHub

 1. Be located in multiple places

-2. Be stored in dead-end formats where they can’t be easily extracted or re-rendered
+2. Be stored in formats that can’t be easily extracted or re-rendered

 Rendering